mmcatdb/mmcat/documentation/content/en/userGuide/schemaCategoryEditor.md

 The `Switch` button allows you to switch both nodes while everything else will stay the same.

-Finally select the cardinality of the morphism and its dual.
+Finally, select the cardinality of the morphism and its dual.

 ### Edit

 New morphism can be edited in a similar way how they are created.
 You can delete them too.
-It's imortant to note that any change that could break newly created ids will result in deleting those ids.
+It's important to note that any change that could break newly created ids will result in deleting those ids.

 ## Other functions